kira-coding/Afrowise/WEB_APP/routes/course.md

 # Create image/video section (POST /section)
 Requires type ("Image" or "Video") and documentId in request body.
-Handles file uploads using express-fileupload.
+Handles file uploads using express-file-upload.
 Creates a new Section document with the uploaded file path and document association.
 Updates the parent document to include the new section's ID in its sections array.
 # Get a specific image section (GET /image/:id)